0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Linux/Easy/2025-10-20-htb-horizontall.md

 Papers: No Results
 ```

-We are able to see that there is a exploit listed in the results for version 8.4.2: `Laravel 8.4.2 debug mode - Remote code execution`.
+We are able to see that there is an exploit listed in the results for version 8.4.2: `Laravel 8.4.2 debug mode - Remote code execution`.

 We can read the first few lines of the exploit file `49424.py` to see if there is any further information that may assist us with identifying if this exploit would be applicable with the version of Laravel we are up against.